andyw8/tailwind_ui/README.md

 This is an unofficial gem is for working with [Tailwind UI](https://tailwindui.com).

+## Overview

+Tailwind UI provides code examples in React, Vue and HTML.

+The React and Vue examples are structured as templates - there is typically a set of data, followed by some markup which uses that data.

+In the HTML examples, the data is already 'rendered' into the markup.
+This means to use these in a Rails app, you would need modify the markup to add the conditionals, loops, ERB tags, etc.

+That's a rather tedious and error-prone process.
+This gem attempts to do it automatically by converting the JSX template into ERB.
+The approach is not very sophisticated, mostly just string manipulation.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: